How to prepare for the Annapurna Base Camp Trek?

 ACAP (Annapurna Conservation Area Entry Permit) is needed for every trekker who wishes to trek in the Annapurna Region.
 Some parts of the trek will take you through the forest areas of the Annapurna region, which falls under the conservation area.
-Some parts of the permit money go to the fund for the conservation of the Annapurna region.
+Some permit money goes to the fund to conserve the Annapurna region.

 You can get both of these permits quickly in Kathmandu or Pokhara.
-You can also get these on the trails themselves, but the price will be slightly more.
+You can also get these on the trails, but the price will be slightly higher.

 Don’t skimp on the permits, as there are checkpoints where you may be asked to disclose these permits.
 You will be fined and made to buy these permits at a higher cost.

-When trekking to high altitude region, you must be mentally prepared while planning for the trek.
-Depending upon how comfortable you are being outdoor in a remote area, you have to prepare mentally for yourself.
+When trekking to high-altitude regions, you must be mentally prepared while planning for the trek.
+Depending on how comfortable you are outdoors in a remote area, you must mentally prepare for yourself.

-All treks to high altitude regions require suitable, trustworthy gears and equipment.
+All treks to high-altitude regions require suitable, trustworthy gear and equipment.
 Some of the basic things you will need on your trek to the Annapurna Base Camp trek are: